jakub-zwolakowski/scvs/TrustInSoft.md

 Result = **NO UB**

 I believe there is no Undefined Behavior in this example.
-Although I am not sure what the description means and what problem was expected to appear here:
+Although I am not sure what the description means and what diagnostic was expected to appear here:

 ```C
  * Rule: [boolasgn]